The Moon Illusion,

 Such vusual experiences form our mental model of the shape of the sky.

-Since the clouds at the horizon are about 10 miles away, the physical dome of a cloud-covered sky is a very flattened bowl (or saucer), 10 miles in radius and only about 3 miles high.
+Since the clouds seen "at" the horizon are about 10 miles away, the physical ceiling of a cloud-covered sky is a very flattened bowl (or saucer), 10 miles in radius and only about 3 miles high.

 We have a strong impression that the cloud cover "joins" the horizon.
 Can this simply be that there's absolutely no visual cue to suggest that they are at different distances?
-Our brain may be making the simplest reconciliation of the situation.
+Our brain may be making the simplest reconciliation of the situation where there are no visual clues to relative distance.

 These facts illustrate that when we are dealing with these great distances, some of our usual geometric logic about distances is essentially useless to describe what we perceive.
 Once this fact of perception is realized, one also realizes that many of the experiments and theories of the moon and sky illusions and many of the published papers on the subject of visual illusions are simply irrelevant to explain our judgments of distances of very distant objects.